Questfall/docs/mining/crafting.md

 ***

-### Item Crafting
+### Clothing

-The amount of boosts an item gives depends on its tier and level which can be upgraded by crafting.
+The amount of boosts clothing gives depends on its tier and level which can be upgraded by crafting.

-#### Clothing

 The heavier the clothing the more essence is needed for upgrading it.
 Users can freely choose to upgrade either the **tier** or **level** of clothing.
 Any level item can be evolved by tier and any tier item can be increased in level.
 The cost/benefit ratio is the same with both upgrades but evolving the tier often consumes more essence at one time as it has a greater effect on item bonuses.